 - Grade 8: required one quarter class of Health 8 and Fitness

 In Grade 7 one quarter of Digital Citizenship is required.

 The following are graduation requirements to be completed in Grades 9-12:

-● Science: three yearlong science courses (Biology or Grade Biology Honors required in 9th Grade).
+- Science: three yearlong science courses (9th Grade Biology or 9th Grade Biology Honors required).

 These are minimum requirements and many colleges to which Marlborough sends its graduates strongly recommend one year of mathematics beyond Algebra II (especially in the senior year); four or five years of one foreign language, or any combination of two years of one and three of another foreign language; two additional semesters of History and Social Sciences; two semesters in the Fine Arts; and electives in the Sciences.
 Choices depend on the student’s interests, on the kind of record she wishes to present to the colleges, and on the breadth she desires in her education.
 All departments offer courses beyond the level of preparation for college.

 A large number of Marlborough students take College Board Advanced Placement tests in May.
 Students who score a 3, 4, or 5 on the Advanced Placement examinations may receive college credit or advanced placement at the college level.
 Advanced Placement examinations are offered in Art History, Studio Art (4), Biology, Calculus (AB and BC), Chemistry, English Literature, Environmental Science, French Language, Latin Vergil, Physics (C), Spanish Language, Statistics, United States History, and World History.

 An option available in all departments, Special Studies gives students an opportunity to study topics not in the standard curriculum.
 It is designed for students who have challenged themselves in all aspects of a department’s course offerings and would like to continue their study within the department.